redbrick/docs-old/docs/procedures/policies.md

 - Wait for the password prompt before typing in the password!
 Sometimes lag/terminal freezes or whatever can kick in.
 The other classic mistake is typing the password in place of the username (say for a console login).
 - Make sure LOGNAME is set to your unix name.
-The linux/solaris boxes will prompt you for this (on solaris use 'su -', on linux don't ever use 'su -').
+The linux boxes will prompt you for this.
 On OpenBSD you can use 'su -m' to keep the environment.
 - Don't change the root account/finger information!
 - If you wish to use another shell, place customisations in your own file.
 For bash, `/root/.bash_profile.<USERNAME>` and for zsh `/root/.zshrc.<USERNAME>`.